sitapix/ProxmoxVE/README.md

 ## Required Settings

+These are in .env.example. do the config copy above and set these
 - `GOVEE_EMAIL` - Your Govee account email
 - `GOVEE_PASSWORD` - Your Govee account password
 - `GOVEE_MQTT_HOST` - Your MQTT broker IP